astaba/neovim_02/NVIMTRICKS.md

 When debugging, `:verbose` with the **specific mode’s map** command is your best friend.
 And if a key isn’t bound because Lazy hasn’t loaded the plugin yet—that’s the trap!
 Load it first, then `:verbose nmap <leader>...` will tell the full story.

+### **🔹 Extracting Messages**

+Sometimes the need arises to copy the notification messages in vim cmd line bar.

+Enter the command `:redir @+>` with the `+` register or any register you want to send messages to (the chevron `>` is optional).
+From then on until the end of the session all notification message is concatenated to that register.

+If, as it's usually the case, you just need a punctual extraction, after running the `:redir @<register>` command, trigger messages with `:messages` command and terminate the redirection with `:redir END` command lest you want to collapse some register.